Pan-Seared Oven-Finished Tri-Tip

 How long should you cook a tri-tip in the oven?

 Once you flip the tri-tip, place in a 425 degree oven and cook to your desired temperature—a good start is 10 min per pound for medium rare (125 degrees).
 You can always add time, but you can’t reverse an overcooked piece of meat.
-Note: meat will rise in temperature another 5 degrees after removing from the oven.
+Note: meat will rise in temperature another 5 degrees after removing from the oven as it rests.

 120 – 125 degrees for rare